osmfoundation/welcome-mat/about-osm-community/_posts/0000-01-07-get-in-touch.md

 Amongst the community itself very popular are [Changeset Discussions](https://blog.openstreetmap.org/2014/11/02/introducing-changeset-discussions/).
 This is the best place to get an explanation why a specific place has been mapped the way it is.

-If you want to talk with the community in a specific country or region, please consult the [OSM Wiki](wiki.openstreetmap.org){:target="_blank"}.

 If you need more help with contacting communities, try the [OSM contact channels](https://wiki.openstreetmap.org/wiki/Contact_channels){:target="_blank"} page.

 Here is [more information]({{site.baseurl}}/about-osm-community/donate-to-osm/) about donating to OSM.